Before You Hire a PR Agency or Consultant: Questions Nonprofits Should Ask

-- What information will we need to give the agency when we call them?
+- What information will we need to give the agency or consultant?
 Do we need to issue an RFP (Request for Proposals) because the project is fairly complex?

 - What types of timelines or deadlines are we working with?

 - How much can we afford to spend?
-If we keep this work inhouse with our staff, how much is it likely to cost us and what will be impacted?
+If we were to keep this work inhouse with our staff, how much is it likely to cost us and what will be impacted?

-- How long has the agency or consultant been in businesss?
+- How long has the agency or consultant been in business?

-- Have they worked with a nonprofit organization similar to yours in the past?
+- Have they worked with a nonprofit organization similar to ours in the past?

-- Do they specialize in particular issues or industries that are important to your organization?
+- Do they specialize in particular issues or industries that are important to our organization?

 - Who are the agency or consultant’s other clients?
-References?
+Can they share references?